Three Theorems on Negami's Planar Cover Conjecture: Proof of Theorem

+\begin{proof} For assertion~\eqref{it:widthle3} we note that a parallel sequence connecting two wheels $W$ and $W'$ projects to a path of $K_{2,2,2}$ which is edge disjoint from $\pi(S)$ and such that any two vertices at distance $2$ of that path are adjacent.
+From Figure~\ref{fig:zs} we see that no such path of length $4$ on $K_{2,2,2}$ exists, and if the path has length 3, then $\pi(S)$ is necessarily a sphericon, and the endpoints of the path are the midpoints of the straight $2$-paths of that sphericon.
+In the labelling as on the left in Figure~\ref{fig:zs}, the path is $(-2,3,-1,2)$ (up to symmetry).
+Then there is a unique labelling of the vertices of $S'$, as given in Figure~\ref{fig:threeseq}.

-\begin{proof} Two consecutive edges of weight $3$ on the boundary of a face $\overline{F}$ of $\oG$ correspond to two parallel sequences of length $3$, each attached to the sphere $S$ of a wheel $W$ of $G$, which immediately follow one another along $S$.
+For assertion~\eqref{it:two3inarow} we note that two consecutive edges of weight $3$ on the boundary of a face $\overline{F}$ of $\oG$ correspond to two parallel sequences of length $3$, each attached to the sphere $S$ of a wheel $W$ of $G$, which immediately follow one another along $S$.
 Up to reflection, there are two different such configurations depending on whether the parallel sequences share a vertex of $S$ or not, as shown in Figure~\ref{fig:two3s}.
-By Lemma~\ref{l:par3}, the labelling of vertices in Figure~\ref{fig:two3s} is unique, up to relabelling the vertices of $S$.
-The boundary of the face $\overline{F}$ of $\oG$ is obtained by contracting every edge belonging to some sphere on the boundary of the face $F$ of $G$ to a single vertex of $\oG$, and so the length of the boundary of $\overline{F}$ equals the number of external edges on the boundary of $F$.
-But in the drawing on the left in Figure~\ref{fig:two3s}, the face $F$ already has two external edges, $(-2,-3)$ and $(-1,2)$, and the remaining external edges, at the vertices $2$ and $-2$ on the boundary of $F$, lie on the boundary of $F$ (and are different, as the vertices $2$ and $-2$ are not adjacent).
-A similar argument applies to the drawing on the right in Figure~\ref{fig:two3s}: we already have two external edges, $(-2,3)$ and $(-2,-3)$, and then there must be at least another two, as the vertices $1$ and $-1$ on the boundary of $F$ are not adjacent.
-It follows that $F$ has at least $4$ external edges on its boundary, and so $\overline{F}$ cannot be triangular. \end{proof}
+By assertion~\eqref{it:widthle3}, the labellings of the vertices in Figure~\ref{fig:two3s} are unique, up to relabelling the vertices of $S$.
+But then the face $\overline{F}$ cannot be triangular, as the vertices $2$ and $-2$ in the drawing on the left in Figure~\ref{fig:two3s} and the vertices $1$ and $-1$ (respectively, on the right) are not adjacent. \end{proof}